Alan Lightman

-Alan Paige Lightman is an American physicist, writer, and social entrepreneur.
-He has served on the faculties of Harvard University and Massachusetts Institute of Technology (MIT) and is currently a Professor of the Practice of the Humanities at the Massachusetts Institute of Technology (MIT).
+Alan Paige Lightman (born November 28, 1948) is an American physicist, writer, and social entrepreneur.
+He has served on the faculties of Harvard University and Massachusetts Institute of Technology (MIT) and is currently a professor of the practice of the humanities at MIT.

-He played a major role in establishing MIT's "Communication Requirement," which requires all undergraduates to receive training each of their four years in writing and speaking.

 Lightman was one of the first persons at MIT to hold a joint faculty position in both the sciences and the humanities.
 His thinking and writing explore the intersection of the sciences and humanities, especially the multilogues among science, philosophy, religion, and spirituality.